exercism/elm/concepts/strings/about.md

     --> ["How are you?", "Good?"]
 ```

 `cons : Char -> String -> String` adds a character to the beginning of a string.
-Note the character is defined with single quotes "'".
 ```elm
 cons 'T' "he truth is out there"
     --> "The truth is out there"